sCrypt-Inc/specification/docs/functions.rst

 static function and property
 ----------------------------
-A static function/property can be referenced with contract name without an instantiated contract, similar to a static function/property in Javascript or C+.
+A static function/property can be referenced with contract name without an instantiated contract, similar to a static function/property in Javascript or C++.

 .. code-block:: solidity